 Lulworth Castle has lived through the English Civil War, been home to a variety of occupants, and survived a devastating fire… so it has a lot of history to explore!
 It’s also a beautiful place for a walk in the surrounding parkland and woodlands.
 Plus, the Estate hosts numerous events throughout the year, including the well-known festival Camp Bestival.

 Latest Update – November 2020: Lulworth Castle is closed but the estate and parkland remains open.

 Over in North Dorset, Sherborne is home to not one but two castles.
 The “New” Castle is a Tudor mansion built in the 16th-century – so it’s not quite as new as the name implies!
 Sherborne Castle was built by Sir Walter Raleigh in 1594, and is set within a gorgeous 1,200-acre landscaped park with a Grade-I listed Garden designed by Capability Brown.
 Those were two big names of the time, so Sherborne Castle is pretty significant in terms of English history!

 Inside, the rooms reflect decorative styles spanning four centuries, with a vast collection of furniture, paintings and porcelain.
 The stunning landscaped gardens are perfect for a walk or a picnic in summer.
 They’re even home to one of Dorset’s best local vineyards!
 Sherborne Castle also hosts plenty of events throughout the year, from country fairs to jousting tournaments.
 So there’s always a fun reason to visit.

-October 2020 Update: Sadly, Sherborne Castle will not reopen this year.
-However, the Castle Gardens and tearoom are open on weekends until 1st November.
+Latest Update – November 2020: Sadly, Sherborne Castle will not reopen this year.
+However, the Castle Gardens will remain open throughout the new UK lockdown.